TanStack/query/docs/src/pages/docs/api.md

 - `refetchIntervalInBackground: Boolean`
   - Optional
   - If set to `true`, queries that are set to continuously refetch with a `refetchInterval` will continue to refetch while their tab/window is in the background
-- `refetchOnWindowFocus: Boolean`
+- `refetchOnMount: boolean | "always"`
   - Optional
-  - Set this to `true` or `false` to enable/disable automatic refetching on window focus for this query.
-- `refetchOnReconnect: Boolean`
+  - Defaults to `true`
+  - If set to `true`, the query will refetch on mount if the data is stale.
+  - If set to `false`, will disable additional instances of a query to trigger background refetches.
+  - If set to `"always"`, the query will always refetch on mount.
+- `refetchOnWindowFocus: boolean | "always"`
   - Optional
+  - Defaults to `true`
+  - If set to `true`, the query will refetch on window focus if the data is stale.
+  - If set to `false`, the query will not refetch on window focus.
+  - If set to `"always"`, the query will always refetch on window focus.
+- `refetchOnReconnect: boolean | "always"`
+  - Optional
-  - Set this to `true` or `false` to enable/disable automatic refetching on reconnect for this query.
+  - Defaults to `true`
+  - If set to `true`, the query will refetch on reconnect if the data is stale.
+  - If set to `false`, the query will not refetch on reconnect.
+  - If set to `"always"`, the query will always refetch on reconnect.
 - `notifyOnStatusChange: Boolean`
   - Optional
   - Set this to `false` to only re-render when there are changes to `data` or `error`.